Clay & Barbie Campbell, Owners

 The Campbell Boys

-Clayton Campbell plays fiddle with the bluegrass group The Gibson Brothers and lives in Nashville,Tn with his wife "Sarah" and dog "Peanut".
-You may catch Clayton at the Opry when he is not working with the Gibson Brothers.
+Clayton Campbell plays fiddle with the 2 time Entertainer’s of the year bluegrass group The Gibson Brothers and lives in Nashville,Tn with his wife Sarah Lane Campbell and their furry friend Peanut.
+You may catch Clayton at the Ky Opry when he is not traveling with the Gibson Brothers.

-Cody Campbell played with the Opry as keyboard player and singer for 10 years until Jan 2011, he is now pursuring his musical career and playing with the Van Dell's and living in Nashville.
-Cody is engaged to Emily Hoskins and getting married in Nov 2013.
+Cody Campbell played with the Opry as keyboard player and singer for 10 years until Jan 2011, he is now pursuring his musical career and playing with the Van Dell’s and living in Nashville.
+Cody is married to Emily Hoskins from Mascoutah,IL and they have a furry friend named Marley.

 Casey Campbell played all his life at the Opry and still comes and performs whenever he feels the urge, we never know when that will be.
-Casey is currently playing in several different groups in the region.
 Casey plays Banjo, guitar, cello and sings lead & back up vocals.
-Casey is making plans to move to Nashville and persue his career and be closer to his brothers.